jeffsim/typescript-gulp-sample/readme.md

 #### gulp and tasks.json

-To build with gulp, you need a tasks.json file which tells VS Code what to do when you signal 'build' There plenty of resources out there on how to get it set up, but here's a snippet from this project's tasks.json file.
+To build with gulp, you need a tasks.json file which tells VS Code what to do when you start a build.
+There plenty of resources out there on how to get it set up, but here's a snippet from this project's tasks.json file.
 You can see the command ('gulp') as well as the task ('build-duality') which will get run.